Supervised by Jenny Wang, LPC-S

 Get to know Rachel

 In 2014, Rachel graduated with a B.S. in Psychology with a minor in Chemistry.
 During her time at SFA, she was able to perform research in the areas of body image as well as neuropsychology.
 In addition, she spent time leading small groups at church and volunteering in collegiate organizations, which confirmed her passion for working with people.
-Her time there fueled her passion for helping others via the realm of counseling.
+Her time there fueled her passion for helping others through the realm of counseling.
 Rachel received her Masters in Biblical Counseling at the Dallas Theological Seminary in 2018.
-She looks forward to the continued process of learning and practicing alongside the Lifeologie team.

 During grad school, she was also lucky enough to become a flight attendant for a major US airline, allowing her to experience many different cultures as she traveled the world.
 During her time as a flight attendant, she was able to serve as a Peer Support Representative, supporting fellow flight attendants emotionally after critical instances at work, providing grief support, and offering mental health prevention education.

 When Rachel is not counseling, she enjoys traveling, a good Netflix binge, DIY home projects, or a sweet family day at the park with her husband and son.